pvcraven/arcade_book/source/chapters/14_classes/classes.rst

     Found 1 error in 1 file (checked 1 source file)

 Typing is great for large programs, and for programs where we want to make sure to catch all the errors we can before shipping to customers.

-If you are just learning how to program, this is a topic that can wait until later.
+As we are just learning programming, it can be distracting to try adding typing to our programs at this stage.
+But we will be both looking and using, other people's code which does use typing.
+Therefore it is important to know what typing is, even if we don't need to use it ourselves until later.

 Data Classes
 ------------

-When creating a class and a constructor to define a set of that just defines fields,
+When creating a class and a constructor to define a set of fields, we end up with code that looks like this:

 .. code-block:: python
     :linenos: